Akash1684/akash1684.github.io/index.md

 ---
 layout: home2
-title: Akash Srivastava &#8211; Software Engineer and Researcher
+title: Software Engineer and Researcher
 description: "Akash Srivastava's personal homepage - all you want to know about me is right here"
 tags: [Jekyll, theme, responsive, blog, template]
 image: